PART 6 – COLOUR

 This week in Part 6 of my latest blog, read about how to use colour in your house to create positive energy in your home and surroundings.

 For instance, pink is a warm colour, and is welcoming and soothing.
 It is the first colour we ever see because it is the colour of our mother’s womb.
 It is therefore a maternal colour and very welcoming.
-It represents healing, love, romance, joy and happiness.
+It represents healing, love, romance, joy, and happiness.
 It also helps to evaporate anger, raises the vibration of a room and is a healthy colour to have around you.
 In some countries pink is used in prison holding cells to calm down agitated prisoners.
 Therefore, pink is an ideal colour for someone’s bedroom which is their private sanctuary, or for a vulnerable person to wear.
 Pale pink is associated with femininity and is considered a girly colour but a deeper shade such as magenta can be considered more unisex.

-Blue is calming and cool, and represents protection, consideration and care.
+Blue is calming and cool, and represents protection, consideration, and care.
 It is considered the colour of trust and reliability.
-This is why it is much used by larger companies for their logos and their staff uniforms as it encourages consumer trust and shareholder investment.
+This is the reason why it is much used by larger companies for their logos and their staff uniforms as it encourages consumer trust and shareholder investment.
 For these reasons it is also considered the best colour to wear for a job interview.

 Bear in mind that strongly patterned images play havoc with our brain, such as dark and light stripes and spotted patterns, as these can cause arguments because they are tiring and confuse the brain.
 Dark ceilings shrink our energy field causing us to feel depressed, and ‘hospital green’ makes us ill.